polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 The means by which the [state](#state) of a [blockchain](#blockchain) network is persisted between invocations of the [blockchain node](#node) application.
-There is [advanced documentation](../advanced/storage) that documents the implementation of the database backend that is used by Substrate-based chains.
+There is [documentation](../advanced/storage) that explains the implementation of the database backend that is used by Substrate-based chains.

 ## Dev Phrase